yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 # Create a simple script file with a bash command inside
 echo '#!/bin/bash' > greet.sh

+# Verify the existence of the new file you just created
+ls

+# Verify its contents
+cat greet.sh

+# now add more
 echo 'echo "Hello world"' >> greet.sh

+# Verify the new addition
+# NOTE: Try the Up Arrow at the terminal prompt to bring up the previos 'cat' command
+cat greet.sh

 # View and modify permissions
 ls -l greet.sh